s0lst1c3/s0lst1c3.github.io/_posts/2016-05-20-xss-session-hijacking-ii.md

 {% endhighlight %}

 Flask normally sends a lot of output to stdout.
-This is an awesome feature for debugging a web application.
+This is an awesome feature for debugging a web applicationss.
 However, we want stdout to be reserved for displaying keystrokes.
 To do this, we use Python's logging module to send all log output to a logfile.

 {% highlight python %}